radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 author: "Julian Arni and James Haydon"
 draft: false
 summary: "Radicle is a system for code collaboration that has several advantages over existing tools.
-In particular Radicle is: Completely peer-to-peer, Easily modifiable & programmable, Extensible.
-We've built several *utilities* using the radicle system."
+In particular Radicle is: completely peer-to-peer, easily modifiable & programmable, and extensible."

 ---
 Radicle is a system for code collaboration that has several advantages over